Bill Gates' holiday reading list for 'a lousy year' is both heavy and uplifting

 When he's not busy promoting coronavirus vaccine efforts or slipping (slightly) down the list of the world's richest people, Microsoft co-founder Bill Gates is reading.
-And if he finds a good book, he doesn't keep it to himself.
+And if he finds a good book, he wants to share it.

 If these books have anything in common (besides Gates' admiration), it's their lengthy titles: